clojuredocs/guides/articles/language/collections_and_sequences.md

 {:language "Clojure" :creator "Rich Hickey"}
 ```

-Commas can be used in map literals (Clojure compiler treats the as whitespace):
+Commas can be used in map literals (Clojure compiler treats the comma as whitespace):

 ``` clojure
 {:language "Clojure", :creator "Rich Hickey"}